heidary100/heidary100/README.md

 *   [GitHub: www.github.com/heidary100](www.github.com/heidary100)

 I am eager to connect with fellow engineers, discuss innovative technologies, and explore exciting opportunities in backend and full-stack development.
 Feel free to explore my repositories and reach out!

----
-*This `README.md` is generated based on your provided resume and GitHub information.
-Please personalize it further to best represent your unique professional profile.*